Skilled Trades18 min read

 DetailInformation

-PrerequisitesNone (no experience required to test)
+PrerequisitesNone — no experience or education required to test

 AWS Certified Welding Inspector (CWI)